elliotwutingfeng/Inversion-DNSBL-Generator/README.md

 -   Tested on Python 3.8.12
 -   Multi-core x86-64 CPU; for Python Ray support
 -   Recommended: At least 8GB RAM
--   At least 5GB SSD free storage space; **at least 600GB required to process Domains Project URLs and IPv4 Addresses**
+-   At least 25GB SSD free storage space; **at least 600GB required to process all URL sources**
 -   [Obtain a Google Developer API key and set it up for the Safe Browsing API](https://developers.google.com/safe-browsing/v4/get-started)
 -   [Obtain a Yandex Developer API key](https://yandex.com/dev/safebrowsing)